infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### offset_value: `int`, *Required*

-An integer indicating the offset position of the limit expression.
+An integer specifying the offset position of the limit expression.

 #### Returns